PAGE TOP

 Incentives

-Policy regarding Incentive Compensation granted to Directors Adoption of Earnings-Based Compensation System
+Policy regarding Incentive Compensation granted to Members of the Board Adoption of Earnings-Based Compensation System

 The Company has identified construction orders received (an indicator of future net sales), operating income (an indicator of current profitability), and share price (an indicator of corporate value) as objective evaluation factors.
 Decisions also reflect qualitative evaluations of personal performance.
-Directors serving concurrently as executive officers are also evaluated based on the performance of the respective departments under their management.
+Members of the Board serving concurrently as Executive Officers are also evaluated based on the performance of the respective departments under their management.

 Degree of Disclosure No Disclosure of Indivisual Compensation

-Total amounts are disclosed according to director/corporate auditor categorization.
+Total amounts are disclosed according to Members of the Board/Audit & Supervisory Board Members categorization.

 Policies Adopted for Determining Compensation and Compensation Calculations Yes